andmoredev/andmoredev/content/blog/http-invoke-with-sam.md

 ```

 # Wrap Up
 As you can see it is not that complicated to replace any Lambda Functions you have to call third party endpoints.
-The permissions can get a little bit complicated but once you undrestand them you can repeat them for other requests you need to do.
+The permissions can get a little bit complicated but once you understand them you can repeat them for other requests you need to do.